Jerome C. Glenn

-Jerome C. Glenn (born August 9, 1945) is a futurist who serves as the executive director of the Millennium Project.
-He has been the executive director of the American Council for the United Nations University (1988–2007) and the deputy director of Partnership for Productivity International.
+Jerome Clayton Glenn (born August 9, 1945) is an American futurist who is the executive director, co-founder, and CEO of the Millennium Project.
+He also served as the executive director of the American Council for the United Nations University from 1988 to 2007 and deputy director of Partnership for Productivity International, and was the co-recipient of the 2022 Lifeboat Foundation Guardian Award.

 Early life

 Glenn graduated from American University with a BA in Philosophy (1968) and Antioch University New England with an MA in Teaching Social Science where he created Futuristic Curriculum (1971).
-In 1972 Glenn invented the Futures Wheel, a new method of brainstorming about the future, and in 1973 he coined the term "futuring."
-He was a Peace Corps Volunteer 1968 to 1970 focused on how tropical medicine and management can be used to combat leprosy; his efforts led Saturday Review to label Glenn as one of America's most gifted leaders in a 1974 article.
+In 1972 Glenn invented the Futures wheel, a new method of brainstorming about the future, and in 1973 he coined the term "futuring."
+He served as a Peace Corps Volunteer from 1968 to 1970, where he focused on how tropical medicine and management could be used to combat leprosy; combined with his work on future-oriented education and participatory decision-making systems, his efforts led Saturday Review to label Glenn as one of America's "most unusually gifted leaders" in a 1974 article.

 Career

-Jerome (Jerry) Glenn was the SYNCON coordinator for The Committee for the Future (1973-1975) and a founding partner of Future Options Room (FOR) in 1975 with Roy Mason and Scott Dankman Joy.
+Jerome "Jerry" Glenn was the SYNCON coordinator for The Committee for the Future (1973-1975) and a founding partner of Future Options Room (FOR) in 1975 with Roy Mason and Scott Dankman Joy.
 FOR was one of the first futures consulting firms and had Alvin Toffler, Herman Kahn, Ted Gordon, and other leading futurists on its board.
 Glenn helped to craft the section of the SALT II treaty (1979) that prohibited the USSR from deploying its Fractional Orbital Bombardment System.
 In 1983 he created CARINET, a computer network that CGNET Services International later acquired, and through CARINET he introduced data packet switching to numerous countries in the developing world.
 In 1996 Glenn and Theodore J. Gordon wrote a report in cooperation with the Smithsonian Institution and the Futures Group (rebranded as Palladium International) about the feasibility of establishing a futures think tank; later that year he co-founded the Millennium Project, an organization that evaluates 15 global challenges to the future of humanity.
 He authors an annual publication, State of the Future, on behalf of the Millennium Project, and in the book he uses a compilation of various methodologies in order to ensure effective forecasting.
 As Director of the Millennium Project he consults governments, organizations, and corporations about his forecasting methodology and on other issues, such as defense and technology.
 His work has been cited over 3,300 times according to Google Scholar.